amerand/contained-gravity/README.md

 --commoncalib-dir=/usr/share/esopipes/datastatic/gravity-*/
 ```

-After running for a few minutes (use `ctrl`+`d`to exist apptainer), you get the reduced data in `reduced/*vis.fits`. and the calibrated data in `reduced/calibrated/*calibrated.fits`.
-You can visualise and analyse the data with [`PMOIRED`](https://www.github.com/amerand/PMOIRED).
-This particular dataset is featured as a [`PMOIRED` example](https://www.github.com/amerand/PMOIRED_examples), specifically the [#5](https://htmlpreview.github.io/?https://github.com/amerand/PMOIRED_examples/blob/main/html/EX5%20Binary%20with%20spectroscopic%20lines.html): the fit to a spectroscopic binary with absorption lines.
+After running for a few minutes, use `ctrl`+`d` to exit `Apptainer`.
+You get the reduced data in `reduced/*vis.fits`, and the calibrated data in `reduced/calibrated/*calibrated.fits`.

+You could visualise and analyse the data with [`PMOIRED`](https://www.github.com/amerand/PMOIRED).
+This particular dataset is featured as a [`PMOIRED` example](https://www.github.com/amerand/PMOIRED_examples), specifically the [#5](https://htmlpreview.github.io/?https://github.com/amerand/PMOIRED_examples/blob/main/html/EX5%20Binary%20with%20spectroscopic%20lines.html) which fits a spectroscopic binary star with absorption lines.

 ## Docker